Dunwoody Area Support for Christian Homeschoolers

 Field Trip Planner Expectations

-- The field trip planner must provide steering with initial details (venue, month) by June 1st.
+- The field trip planner must provide The Education Coordinator with initial details (venue, month) by June 1st.

 - The field trip should be posted on the DASCH calendar with as many details as possible by August 1st.